Selling a rental property

 - We are the ONLY home buyer to have a 24-hour cash guarantee, meaning the money will be in your bank on the day of completion!

-Commenting on the changes to Buy-to-let, Danny Luke says:
+Commenting on the changes to buy-to-let, Danny Luke, managing director of Quick Move Now says:

-One former landlords, David Williams, explains why he used Quick Move Now to buy his former rental:
+One former landlord, David Williams, explains why he used Quick Move Now to directly buy his former rental:

 Quick Move Now will buy a house with sitting tenants, however the property must be vacant upon completion.